List of Jurassic Park (franchise) characters: Eli Mills

 Eli Mills is Sir Benjamin Lockwood's ambitious aide, a businessman in charge of Lockwood's estate, and the main antagonist of the film.
 Mills has operated Lockwood's foundation since graduating from college, and believes that Maisie Lockwood is a clone.
-Mills had Lockwood Estate's laboratory facilities reactivated and updated, and hired skilled geneticists from around the world to conduct genetic research.
+Mills had Lockwood Estate's laboratory facilities reactivated and updated, and hired skilled geneticists from around the world to conduct genetic research with Henry Wu.
 Mills goes against Lockwood's plan to transport the Isla Nublar dinosaurs to a new island sanctuary so that he can instead auction them at Lockwood Estate, and use the money to fund further genetic research.

 When Lockwood discovers his plan, Mills smothers him to death.
 As he does do, he tells Lockwood with regard to his cloned daughter "John Hammond was right.
 It was an unholy thing that you did.
 I'm not the only guilty one here, am I, sir?"
 Mills makes it appear that Lockwood died in his sleep, weakened from illness.
-He becomes Maisie's guardian and tells her, Owen, and Claire of what he thinks about Maisie, revealed later was a lie formulated by Lockwood to hid Maisie's true origin.
-After the auction is disrupted and the dinosaurs are released, Mills attempts to flee with a bone sample of the Indominus rex only to be killed by the Tyrannosaurus which then crushes the sample.
+He becomes Maisie's guardian and tells her, Owen, and Claire of what he thinks about Maisie, revealed later was a lie formulated by Lockwood to hide Maisie's true origin.
+After the auction is sabotaged and the dinosaurs are released, Mills attempts to flee with a bone sample of the Indominus rex only to be killed by the Tyrannosaurus which then crushes the sample.

 Spall said that Mills "believes he is doing right.
 He has been entrusted with pushing Lockwood's fortune into the future and making it survive after he dies.
 Mills feels he is simply doing what he was asked to do".